hstreamdb/docs/docs/en/guides/sql.md

 Done.
 Query ID: 1362152824401458
 ```

-Note the query ID may be different.
-Now let's get something from the view:
+Note the query ID will be different to the one shown above.
+Now let's try to get
+something from the view:

 ```
 > SELECT * FROM result;
 Done.
 ```

-We have got nothing!
-It is because we have not inserted any data into the
+It outputs no data because we have not inserted any data into the streams since
-streams **after** the view is created.
-Let's insert some data:
+**after** the view is created.
+Let's do it now:

 ```
 > INSERT INTO info (product, category) VALUES ("Apple", "Fruit");